News

 The New York State Tournaments were back in full swing and sectional champions went on to play Section VI champions in the Western Regionals (quarter finals).

-In Class A, Fairport beat Lancaster (12-7) and then defeated Massapequa (Section VIII) 10-9-7, taking them to finals where they lost to Cicero-North Syracuse (Sect III) 12-8.HFL Champs
+In Class A, Fairport beat Lancaster (12-7) and then defeated Massapequa (Section VIII) 10-9, taking them to the finals where they lost to Cicero-North Syracuse (Section III) 12-8.HFL Champs

-In Class B, Victor beat Clarence (Section VI) with a score of 22-0.
-They then beat West Islip (Section X) 11-10 and defeated West Genesee (Section III) 16-8 to win their third Class B NYS Championship in a row.
+In Class B, Victor beat Clarence (Section VI) by a score of 22-0.
+They then beat West Islip (Section XI) 11-10 and defeated West Genesee (Section III) 16-8 to win their third Class B NYS Championship in a row.

-At the end of the season at least sixty-four players who have made college commitments.
+By the end of the season at least sixty-four players had made college commitments.
 They will become part of over three hundred players from Section V who are currently playing at all college levels.

 Section V Tournament